supertokens/blog/content/how-to-use-supertokens-custom-ui-with-vuejs/index.md

 ```

-In the above code, the `init` function initializes the SuperTokens Web SDK in our Vue application.
-Since it’s called in the root of our application, it provides session management across the entire application.
-It also indicates the type of authentication we want to use - in our case, it’s social login + email password (ThirdPartyEmailPassword recipe).
+In the above code, the `init` function initializes `supertokens-web-js` on the frontend.
+We call this function in the root file of our application, so that we can use the session management feature across the entire application.
+It also indicates the type of authentication we want to use - in our case, it's social login + email password (`ThirdPartyEmailPassword` recipe).

 ### Create AuthView HTML template